iLert/docs/integrations/ixon.md

 ![](../.gitbook/assets/ixon-variable.png)

 5\.
-Add Alarms by clicking on the **Alarm Triggers** and based on the alarm trigger, a message will be sent through Webhook and alerts will be created in iLert
+Add Alarms by clicking on the **Alarm Triggers** and based on the alarm trigger, a message will be sent through Webhook and alerts will be created in ilert

 ![](../.gitbook/assets/ixon-trigger.png)